-The resource database contains 2,405 bulk density measurements, with a total of 193 within the mineralised wireframe.
+The resource database contains 3,012 bulk density measurements, with a total of 234 within the mineralised wireframe, with a mean value of 2.84 g/cm3.

-The mean for the mineralised domain transitional zone is 2.75 g/cm3 and the mean for mineralised domain fresh material is 2.85 g/cm3.
-A broad linear relationship between Pb+Zn grade and Bulk Density was identified from scattergrams and the formula 2.75 + 0.02(Pb+Zn%) used to estimate block density in relation to block grade within the block model.
+A broad linear relationship between Pb+Zn grade and Bulk Density was identified from scattergrams and the formula 2.7 + 0.02(Pb+Zn%) used to estimate block density in relation to block grade within the block model, density was capped at 3.5 g/cm3.